 John Daniel, Editor

 Alongside articles which highlight best practice and share cutting-edge thinking, Private Practice offers relevant, practical information and practitioners’ personal perspectives and experiences.
 It provides a space for personal and professional reflection, a forum for conversation and debate, and an opportunity to network, so helping to reduce the isolation which can be felt by those in private practice.

 Private Practice is published in March, June, September and December.

-Members of BACP Private Practice and subscribers can access previous issues from the Private Practice archive.
+Members and subscribers can access online articles and pdfs of previous issues going back to 2011 from the journal archive.

 Articles should not exceed 2,500 words, inclusive of references.
 Please see our Author's guidelines.

 Private Practice is read by counsellors and psychotherapists working independently, either in private practice or for employee assistance programmes (EAPs) or agencies, in paid and voluntary positions.

 To book an advertisement in Private Practice or to discuss advertising opportunities, please contact:

 John Daniel, Editor

 Open article: Fred Ehresmann takes a solution-focused approach to navigate the tidal wave of suffering and hold hope for those in despair at the state of our planet.
 Private Practice, June 2023